juiceo/jshare/README.md

 pnpm ios
 ```

-This guide is incomplete, and will be continued.
+This guide is incomplete, and will be continued...